Are you ready to experience history in the making?

 College is not only a place to obtain a degree and move on to the professional world, but also a place to develop lifelong relationships.
 The defining feature of college is its community.
 Sigma Alpha Epsilon has been fostering community and brotherhood at the University of Washington since 1906.
 Walking around the House, you find yourself surrounded by Brothers that encourage you, challenge you, and help you succeed in all facets of life.
 Brothers of SAE are True Gentlemen living each day to its fullest.

-Friendship is the most important part of creating a bond with your Brothers.
-The friendships that I have made in my two years here are going to last a lifetime.
-Brotherhood is heavily emphasized in our House because being in a fraternity is about creating lifelong bonds that can survive any amount of time, distance, or turmoil.
+Friendship is the most important part of our fraternity!
+The bonds that I have made in my two and a half years will last a lifetime.
+Brotherhood is an emphasis of our membership experience, and I can confidently say the bonds created here can survive time, distance, or turmoil.

-If you are interested in SAE, whether you are a parent or student, do not hesitate to reach out.
-I am open to anyone to answer any questions you may have, and I look forward to getting to know you!
+Whether you are a parent or student, we are so happy to have the opportunity to share a little more about our organization!
+Please do not hesitate to reach out.
+I am happy to answer any questions you may have, and I look forward to getting to know you!

 Sigma Alpha Epsilon was founded on March 9th, 1856 at the University of Alabama in Tuscaloosa.
 Since its founding in the Antebellum South, it has spread voraciously to all regions of the country, and has since initiated over 325,000 members.
 By this metric, it is the largest fraternity in the United States.
 On almost every major college campus in the United States, a chapter of Sigma Alpha Epsilon can be found.